 Difference Between Process vs Thread

 In this article, we will see an outline on Process vs Thread.
 Processes and threads belong to the execution sequence.
 The instance of a computer program which one or more thread executes is called process.
 The code and activity are stored in the process.
 Whether the process depends on a single thread or multiple threads depends on the Operating System.
 The instructions are carried out one after the other.
-The program is divided into two or more different tasks and this is done with threads.
-Thread belongs to the process and is a single sequence of the process.
+The program is divided into two or more different tasks, and this is done with threads.
+A thread belongs to the process and is a single sequence of the process.
 Threads are also called lightweight processes as it is a subdivision of the process.

 Head to Head Comparison between Process vs Thread (Infographics)

 Below are the top 14 comparisons between Process vs Thread:

 Let us discuss some key differences between Process vs Thread in the following points:

 - Processes are run in separate memory spaces, while threads are run in shared memory spaces.
 These threads belong to the same process.
 Shared memory helps different computer systems to access the files shared in the memory space that is logically shared.
 The address space is shared and not the server.
 There is no centralized memory space.

 - The process runs concurrently while threads also run concurrently, giving the illusion that they are running parallel with the process.
 Threads direct the process to carry out the work.